lumirelle/demo-verify-deps-before-run/README.md

 [![License][license-src]][license-href]

-A demo of script to port PNPM's verify deps before run to NPM & Yarn with zero-dependency.
+A demo of scripts to port PNPM's verify deps before run to NPM & Yarn with zero-dependency.

+> [!Note]
+>
+> TS version need `tsx` to run.
+>
+> If you prefer zero-dependency, please use the JS version.

 ## Background